lionheart/SuperLayout/README.md

 ## License

-LionheartExtensions is available under the Apache 2.0 license.
+SuperLayout is available under the Apache 2.0 license.
 See [LICENSE](LICENSE) for more info.